arsuk/ip-mdb-demo-test/readme.txt

 ip-mdb-test
 ===========

 This is a simple class that generates pacs.008 messages to test Instant Payments.
 It also consumes the pacs.002 responses.
-It is an improvement on existing tools because it is a Java tool that will create JMS messages with correct properties in the same way as real customers do.
+It is an improvement on existing tools because it is a Java tool that will create JMS messages with correct properties in the same way as real SEPA IP clients do.
 Furthermore, the tool sends to and receives from multiple connections.
 There are therefore multiple producers and consumers which is again what real clients do.
 While the command is designed to send pacs.008 messages to an instantpayments_mybank_originator_payment_request queue and receive pacs.002 messages from an instantpayments_mybank_originator_payment_response queue it can send any text message types, simply use another template and define other queues.
-It is a JMS tool and can run with ActiveMQ or Artemis depending on the class definitions in the jndi.properties in the current directory or an alternative file specified with -properties.
+It is a JMS tool and can run with ActiveMQ or Artemis depending on the connection factory class definitions in the jndi.properties in the current directory or an alternative file specified with -properties.

 The command line is: